jaden/SnapTimer/Readme.txt

 * On Windows XP the font color in the font chooser is set to black if the font is using a custom color.
 * Always on top mode isn't entirely foolproof, sometimes windows can get above SnapTimer.
 * When automatically restart timer and the display message alarm settings are both enabled, the timer is restarted only after the message dialog is dismissed.
+* On Windows 7 or Vista, if you get the error, "An error occurred trying to write to the .ini file" run SnapTimer in Administrator mode (right click and select "Run as administrator")

 Contact
 dan@hersam.com